 The initial thing you need to do before embarking on any home automation project is to decide what you need and want.
 Think about the different rooms in your home.
 The garage, living room, bedrooms, your home office, the basement, etc. What smart home features would you want?

 Do you need the garage door to automatically close as you’re leaving your home?
 Do you need the temperature in your bedroom adjusted when it reaches a specific temperature?
+Do you want a home intercom system?

 It would also be helpful to talk with other members of your household.
 Check their preferences.
 Make a list of all these items.
 If you’re clueless about what you can do to a room in your home, go online.
 There are a plethora of home automation ideas to help you get started.